Why Are Christmas Colors Red and Green? An Expert Explains the Origins

 Today, Christmas is synonymous with Santa Claus, tinseled trees, and that iconic red-and-green color scheme.
 But believe it or not, there was once a time when holiday cards would feature the colors blue and white just as often as they would red and green.
 That all changed in 1931 when Coca-Cola, the world's most popular soda maker, hired a new artist to illustrate Santa Claus named Haddon Sundblom.

-The artist that Coca-Cola hired was Haddon Sundblom, and his Santa Claus was unlike anything seen before.
-According to Eckstut, the artist’s Kris Kringle was "fat and jolly—whereas before he was often thin and elf-like—and he had red robes.
-The fact that all these things came together—this friendly, fat Santa in these bright red robes… this really took a hold in American culture.”
-And the background color the artist chose was green.
+Sundblom's take on Kris Kringle was "fat and jolly—whereas before he was often thin and elf-like—and he had red robes," Arielle Eckstut, co-author of The Secret Language of Color, explained to NPR in 2016.
+"The fact that all these things came together—this friendly, fat Santa in these bright red robes… this really took hold in American culture."
+The background color Sundblom chose for his jolly old red-clad Saint Nick was green.

-“It dates back to winter solstice celebrations with the Romans and maybe beyond,” says Sundblom.
-“And also, holly is associated with the crown of thorns of Jesus.
-And just those beautiful bright red berries and those deep green leaves are the exact colors that we really come to think about when we think about Christmas."
+But whatever the motivation, it's likely that Sundblom's combination of red and green resonated with Americans who were already associating holly with the holiday.
+"Holly has played a huge part in this red and green association.
+And it dates back to winter solstice celebrations with the Romans, and maybe beyond," Eckstut said.
+"Also, holly is associated with the crown of thorns of Jesus.
+Those beautiful bright red berries and those deep green leaves are the exact colors that we really come to think about Christmas."

 So, whether Sundblom knew what he was doing or not, his Santa sketches served to unite the winter solstice festivities of yesteryear with the Christmas celebrations of modern times.
 His illustrations "solidified in our collective imaginations the red of Santa's robes with the green of fir trees and holly and poinsettia that we already had in our minds," noted Eckstut.